 If you are unfamiliar with the fact that it is rarely necessary to perform more than one set of an exercise, please take time to read my evidence-based strength training guidelines.
 If you perform an exercise properly, you will not only not need but also will not want to perform multiple sets.

 No training program is complete without proper training of the hips and thighs.
-I show how to perform squats and other leg exercises with resistance bands in videos in this article
+I show how to perform squats and other leg exercises with resistance bands in videos in this article.

+As for equipment, to perform the programs I describe in this article you will need high quality resistance bands.
+I recommend Bodylastics stackable bands and Serious Steel loop bands.
 You do not need all of these to perform the programs below.
 Each program notes the bands you can use for each exercise.
-I label each exercise with B, L, LH, or X depending on whether it can be performed with Bodylastics (B), loop band, or loop band with handles (LH).
+I label each exercise with B, L, LH, or X depending on whether it can be performed with Bodylastics (B), loop band, or loop band with handles (LH). |

 If you want to use 41” loop bands such as the Serious Steel bands for deadlifts, overhead presses, bent over rows, and upper arm exercises, I recommend you obtain a pair of these Garage Fit handles.
 You need these in order to be able to hold on to the loop bands properly and comfortably.
-Without them, the band will exert forces on your hands and wrists that are likely to cause injury, especially in heavy pulling exercises like deadlifts and rowing.
+Without them, the band will exert forces on your hands and wrists that are likely to cause injury, especially in heavy pulling exercises like deadlifts and rowing. |

 I recommend most people start with a minimalist full body resistance bands workout.
 Minimalist full body resistance bands workouts consist of: